top image

 • Naama Kadmon Harpaz, Postdoc, Harvard University, MA, USA

-• Nelli Bodiford, Department of Chemistry & Biochemistry, Texas Christian University, TX, USA
+• Nelli Bodiford, Postdoctoral Research Associate, Texas Christian University, TX, USA

 • Netali Morgenstern-Ben Baruch, Associate Research Fellow, Cincinnati Children’s Hospital, OH, USA